 3. Keeping Well

 Health and wellness are critical issues for HR Managers.
 Newsletters offer an excellent channel for promoting tips and advice on positive mental health and physical wellbeing.
-These could include resources for exercises, recipes and other activities that contribute to happier, healthier employees.
+These could include resources for exercises, recipes, and other activities that contribute to happier, healthier employees.
+It's also a good opportunity to remind employees of any mental health resources available to them such as Employee Assistance Programs.

 4. Technology Tips